 Changing Wheel Size, Plus Sizing and Minus Sizing.

-Usually the first thing people think about when choosing a set of wheels is the style of wheel.
+Usually, the first thing people think about when choosing a set of wheels is the style of wheel.
 The second thing tends to be the actual size of the wheels.
-In more recent times, wheel sizes have been getting larger, and often sizes that were considered to be a big wheel in the past, is pretty much an average size now.
-In some cases those wheels might even be considered small.
+In more recent times, wheel sizes have been getting larger, and often sizes that were considered to be a big wheel in the past is pretty much an average size now.
+In some cases, those wheels might even be considered small.

 There will always be those out there that say bigger is better (ahem).
 This isn’t always the case, some, if that’s their style, like to minus size/downsize their rims. so, we will take a look at the upsides and downsides of both and let you decide for yourself which is the choice for you.

-Fitting larger Alloy Wheels (Plus Sizing).
+Guidance on fitting larger Alloy Wheels

-And your choice of performance car is?
+And your choice of a performance car is?

 Keep on rolling